gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## DTLS Considerations {#DTLS-engines}

-The DTLS Chunk architecture splits DTLS 1.3 as shown in
-{{sctp-DTLS-chunk-layering}}, where the DTLS Key Management Method is done at DTLS 1.3 block level, acting as a parallel User Level Protocol and a Chunk Protection Operator functionality inside the SCTP Protocol Stack.
+Once the DTLS Key Management Method has established its context, it derives primary and restart keys and configures the Chunk Protection Operator via an API.
+This establishes the necessary DTLS key contexts for SCTP chunk encryption and decryption.

-DTLS Key Management Method is the set of data and procedures that take care of key distribution, verification, and update, DTLS connection setup, update and maintenance.

-Chunk Protection Operator functionality is the set of data and procedures taking care of User Data encryption into DTLS Record and DTLS record decryption into User Data.

-DTLS 1.3 operations require to directly handshake messages with the remote peer for connection setup and other features, this kind of handshake is part of the DTLS Key Management Method.
-DTLS Key Management Method achieves these features behaving as a user of the SCTP association.
-DTLS Key Management Method sends and receives its own data via the SCTP User Level interface.
-DTLS Key Management Method's own data is distinguished from any other data by means of a dedicated PPID using the value 4242 (see {{iana-payload-protection-id}}).

-Once DTLS Key Management Method has established a DTLS 1.3 connection, it can derive primary and restart keys and set the Chunk Protection Operator for SCTP Packet Payload encryption/decryption via an API to create the necessary DTLS key contexts.
-Both a DTLS Key context for normal use (primary) and a DTLS Key context for SCTP association restart needs to be created.
+A DTLS key context for normal operations use MUST be created, while a DTLS key context for SCTP association restart SHOULD be created.

 In this document we use the terms DTLS Key context for indicating a Key and IV, produced by the DTLS Key Management, and all relevant data that